Best Protein Powder for Muscle Mass Gain

 Should I take protein on rest days?

-Yes, take protein on rest days to support muscle recovery and growth.
+Yes.
+Take protein on rest days to support muscle recovery and growth.
 Muscle protein synthesis continues for 24-48 hours post-workout, requiring adequate protein intake even on non-training days.
 Maintain your daily protein target (1.6-2.2g/kg) every day, not just training days.
+Skipping protein on rest days can reduce your weekly muscle growth by up to 30%.

 Scientific References